 Secret Tip – Even though the suggested entrance price is $19.
 That’s exactly what it is – Suggested.
 You actually can pay what you can.
 So if you’re on a big budget, you can visit most museums in NYC and set your own price tag.

-- History of the United States – with life like exhibits of easy to understand displays, kids can learn all about the Native Americans and history of United States.
+- History of the United States – with life-like exhibits of easy-to-understand displays, kids can learn all about the Native Americans and the history of the United States.

 - Animals – one of the greatest displays of animals throughout the world.

 - Underwater exhibit – an entire area of the museum is devoted to understanding and diving into the world of underwater.